-Findings: The overall form of the proposed building is, for the most part, logical and balanced.
-At first glance, the building gives the impression of permanence, particularly with the use of burnished block at the base, and the establishment of a traditional vertical order.
+Findings: The overall form of the proposed building is, for the most part, logical and balanced, and gives the impression of quality and permanence, particularly with the use of quality materials and the establishment of a traditional vertical order.
+Exterior materials include burnished block, brick, stucco, enhanced wood tongue-and-groove siding, concrete with exposed aggregate, galvanized and painted steel, aluminum storefront systems, and high-grade vinyl window and door systems.